-Whether you are a member of the Australian Avocado Growers' Federation, the New Zealand Avocado Growers' Association, or Avocado Industry Council, the South African Avocado Growers' Association; whether your association is Chilean, Mexican, Californian or Israeli, it is you the grower who can and should have the greatest impact in ensuring (a) that you grow a good product and (b) that a good product arrives at the consumer.
+It is you, the grower who can and should have the greatest impact in ensuring that you grow a good product and that a good product arrives at the consumer.
 That is what this paper is about.
-In the end it is you who must ensure that the necessary quality control systems are in place to guarantee that your production and marketing remain profitable now, and into the future.
+In the end it is you who must ensure that your production remains profitable now, and in the future.